 Mary manages the Áitbheo community training programme and also works on the Áitbheo primary schools programme.
 She has a broad interest in both built and natural heritage.
 She has a degree and masters in Archaeology from NUIG and has worked in many different aspects of archaeology from excavations to archaeobotany.
 She is passionate about environmental issues and biodiversity and has a PG Diploma in Environmental Protection from Sligo IT and a certificate in Field Ecology from UCC.

-Pranjali’s role includes managing Burrenbeo’s communications work and facilitation of its community projects and events.
+Pranjali’s role includes managing Burrenbeo’s communications work and facilitation of its conservation projects and events.
 With a background in life sciences and postgraduate qualifications in social communications as well as natural history communications, Pranjali has worked for more than ten years as a media professional producing content for television, film, radio and digital media.
 From biodiversity, agriculture and social impact, to health and history, she has produced a diverse range of stories for clients like RTE Radio 1, TG4, the Irish Film Board, Broadcasting Authority of Ireland and Children’s Medical and Research Foundation.
 She also has experience developing educational media and has worked as a mentor in community-based training projects in Galway.

-Field Technical Officer, The Hare’s Corner Project
+The Hare’s Corner Officer

 Karen is trained as an all-round biologist, with an MSc degree in Evolutionary Biology and Phylogenetics and a broad interest in natural and cultural history.
 She has worked as an Ecologist in most parts of Ireland, including The Burren, and enjoyed bringing people on and under the limestone pavement as a guide for NPWS and Doolin Cave.
 She is now happily bringing her acquired knowledge about her beloved Burren together at Burrenbeo Trust.
 As Field Technical Officer for The Hare’s Corner programme, she liaises with farmers around County Clare during ecological site visits and helps coordinating the programme.